mpv-player/mpv/DOCS/man/input.rst

 ``playtime-remaining``
     ``time-remaining`` scaled by the the current ``speed``.

+``playback-time``
+    Return the playback time, which is the time difference between start PTS and current PTS.

 ``chapter`` (RW)
     Current chapter number.
 The number of the first chapter is 0.